ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 Here the targets `'a.b.c.d:9797'` should contain the host and port of the `/metrics` service that's exposed from Ballerina for metrics collection.
 Add the IP of the host in which the Ballerina service is running as `a.b.c.d` and its port (default `9797`).
-If you need more information refer [Prometheus Documentation](https://prometheus.io/docs/introduction/first_steps/).
+If you need more information, refer the [Prometheus Documentation](https://prometheus.io/docs/introduction/first_steps/).

 3. Start the Prometheus server in a Docker container with command below.